-The Geo-Engineering Center is a division of the WVWRI dedicated to address projects within the fields of geotechnical and geoenvironmental engineering research, technology development, and deployment.
+The Geo-Engineering Center is a division of the WVWRI is dedicated to addressing projects within the fields of geotechnical and geoenvironmental engineering research, technology development, and deployment.
 The Center works to support engineering needs through innovative technology deployment.
 This is specifically accomplished by incorporating new and innovative technologies into conventional applications or existing industries when the technologies are both mature and market ready.

 The Center fundamentally targets its efforts on applied and field-scale geotechnical & geoenvironmental research and partners as a team member on projects where basic and bench-scale research is required.